-My three kids love this recipe for Mini Calzones, which I created for CanolaInfo’s “Home is Where the Heart is” Recipe Collection in honor of World Heart Day.
+My three kids love this recipe for Mini Calzones, which I created for CanolaInfo’s “Home is Where the Heart is” Recipe Collection in honor of World Heart Day a few years ago.
 They are so simple to prepare and tasty, your kids won’t even know just how heart-healthy they are.

 Like other busy moms, keeping my family healthy is on the top of my list.
 For me, it’s about making small changes, like using canola oil in a dish as opposed to butter or other oils.
 I’ve always used canola oil in my kitchen, but have learned so much more during this campaign.
 Here is some of my favorite info:

 1. Everybody needs a little fat in their diet.
 Fat is a part of every cell in the body.
 It’s a valuable source of energy, and it aids in the absorption of fat-soluble vitamins.
 It also slows digestion so that you feel full longer.

 2. Not all fats are created equally.
 Unsaturated fats are healthy and saturated and trans fats are unhealthy.
 The type of fat consumed is as important as the amount.

 3. Canola oil is one of the healthiest oils in the world.
 It has the least saturated fat of any cooking oil (half that of olive oil) and is free of trans fat and cholesterol.
 Canola oil also has the most omega-3 fat of any cooking oil and is a good source of vitamin E.

 4. Canola oil can help protect the heart for just pennies a day.
 The U.S. Food and Drug Administration authorized a qualified health claim for canola oil on its potential to reduce the risk of heart disease when used in place of saturated fat.
 About 1.5 tablespoons of canola oil a day is enough to help keep the cardiologist away.